MIDI meets Mobile.

 Xequence can receive MIDI data from other apps or hardware keyboards / controllers.
 This means that you can, for example:

-In Xequence, go to the Settings screen ("..." at the top left), then after scrolling down, enable "MIDI In", and make sure the next button says "Sources: Any".
+In Xequence, go to the Settings screen ("..." at the top left), and in "MIDI / Recording", enable "MIDI In".
+Then tap on "Sources", and enable "Xequence Destination" if not yet enabled.

 If you don't get any blinking or notes / controllers being recorded, try selecting the MIDI Source explicitly: